Diving in the Cayman Islands

 One of the best things about Cayman Islands scuba diving is that there are sites for every level from those who have never dived before to the most experienced technical divers.
 The conditions are normally picture perfect and both very shallow and very deep dives are on offer.

-How Do I Get to the Cayman Islands
+How do I get to the Cayman Islands?

 Getting to the Cayman Islands is relatively easy with Owen Roberts International Airport offering flights from numerous US airports and London.
 There are also some smaller inter island flights to the other islands or you can charter a private boat.
-It is also possible go to the Cayman Islands by cruise ship but there are no public ferry boats between the islands.
+It is also possible to go to the Cayman Islands by cruise ship but there are no public ferry boats between the islands.
 Many of the hotels on the Caymans have their own dive resorts with equipment, but a Cayman Islands liveaboard will allow access to the dive sites on all three of the islands.